ST10107398/WheresMyBus/README.md

-# 🚌 Where My Bus App
+Where My Bus App

-**Where My Bus** is an Android application designed to help commuters locate nearby buses in real-time.
+Where My Bus is an Android application designed to help commuters locate nearby buses in real-time.
 The app aims to make public transport more convenient, reliable, and accessible for everyone.

 ---

-## 🚀 Features
+Features

-- 🔍 **Find Nearby Buses** — View buses near your location using the Google Maps API.
+- Find Nearby Buses — View buses near your location using the Google Maps API.
-- 📍 **Live Location Tracking** — Real-time tracking of bus movement.
+- Live Location Tracking — Real-time tracking of bus movement.
-- 👤 **User Registration & Login** — Secure authentication for passengers and drivers.
+- User Registration & Login — Secure authentication for passengers and drivers.
-- 🗺️ **Interactive Map Interface** — Smooth and intuitive map integration.
+- Interactive Map Interface — Smooth and intuitive map integration.
-- 🎨 **Custom UI Theme** — Grey and yellow color scheme inspired by city buses.
+- Custom UI Theme — Grey and yellow color scheme inspired by city buses.

 ---

-## 🛠️ Tech Stack
+Tech Stack

 | Component | Technology |
 |------------|-------------|